 Montana: Requires creating a profile to access the documents needed to file.

-Nebraska: Filing fee is $100 plus $5 per page for the Certificate of Organization.
-Can be filed online.
+Nebraska: The filing fee is $100 plus $5 per page for the Certificate of Organization.
+It can be filed online.

-Nevada: Site makes it really easy to file online.
+Nevada: The site makes it really easy to file online.

 North Carolina: Fees are $125 for initial filing and an additional annual report filing of $25.